melles1991/melles1991.github.io/_posts/file/2020-09-13-MAGISK-OxyAdditional.md

     OxyAdditional.
 If not, see <http://www.gnu.org/licenses/>.

 ***** ***** ***** ***** ***** ***** ***** ***** ***** ***** *****
+#### V 1.7 for Android 11
+* Update OPWeather to OOS11
+* Add OPGallery
+* Add specific permission for OPGallery
+* Android 11specific permissions update
+* Some apps have moved to system_ext partition due to Android 11 feature

 #### V 1.6
 * Update to  vn_5.0.2.4.210115101029.341d95b vc_30024
 * New Shelf and UI